tidalmigrations/tidalmigrations.github.io/pages/tidal tools/tidal_offline.md

 `tidal backup`

-This creates an archive file with Tidal configuration, and sets up the docker container images for offline use.
+This creates an archive file with Tidal Tools configuration, and sets up the docker container images for offline use.
 It will have a name like:

 `tidal-backup-xxxxxx-xxxxxx.zip`